caiopimentel/Diffie-Hellman-Key-Exchage-Implementation/README.md

 # Diffie-Hellman Key Exchage - Python Implementation
 This is an functional implementation of the Diffie-Hellman key exchange protocol in Python for just for fun and practice.
 This implementation was mainly based on [lowazo's pyDHE](https://github.com/lowazo/pyDHE) reference implementation of DH.

-**WARNING: Don't use it for any real world application.** There are a ton of audited and tested implementations of DH to be used out there.
+**WARNING: Don't use it on any real world application.** There are a ton of audited and tested implementations of DH to be used out there.

 ## Usefull study references